markusfisch/bots/TROUBLESHOOTING.md

 By default, the server doesn't allow any spectators to make sure your opponents can't sniff the whole world map while the game is on.
-To allow spectators use the `-V`/`--max-spectators` flag like this:
+To allow spectators, use the `-V`/`--max-spectators` flag like this:

 	$ ./bots -V1 escape